 Paris Attitude and Lodgis

-There are several rental agencies that cater to foreigners and Paris Attitude and Lodgis are two of the most popular.
+Several rental agencies cater to foreigners and Paris Attitude and Lodgis are two of the most popular.
 Unfortunately, they don’t come cheap.
 These options are typically overpriced for what a local would pay so I wouldn’t advise them unless you absolutely must rent an apartment before arriving on French soil.
-What’s more is that they require many of the same financial documents as renting from an agency directly.
+What’s more, is that they require many of the same financial documents as renting from an agency directly.

 Airbnb

-Some people have found success with long term rentals by writing to people who have listed their property on Airbnb.
+Some people have found success with long-term rentals by writing to landlords who have listed their properties on Airbnb.
 The law is in your favor as France limits the number of months that property owners can list their places on the site.
 Because of that, some owners have switched to renting long-term and thus, avoid the hassle of short-term rentals.

 PAP

 Lastly, my favorite way to find an apartment in Paris is through PAP, which stands for Particulier à Particulier, or Person to Person.
-PAP, as well as LeBonCoin, is a website that allows you to search for apartments and rent them directly from the owner.
+PAP and LeBonCoin are websites that allow you to search for apartments to rent directly from the owner.

 PAP is great because you get to meet the property owner in person and speak with them directly.
 If your situation is less than ideal, then PAP or LeBonCoin is probably your best bet for renting an apartment in France.

-During my search, I met about 6 apartment owners in the neighborhood I wanted over the course of one day.
+During my search, I met about 6 apartment owners in the neighborhood I wanted over one day.
 I received offers from several of them showing you it’s entirely possible to rent an apartment as a foreigner in Paris!

 Compiling Your Dossier